Lucky Chicken Games

 Lucky Chicken Games is an American video game developer founded in 1998 in Santa Monica, California by Jamie Ottilie, Matt Saia and Jonnathan Hilliard.

-It was purchased by mobile game publisher Abandon Mobile in 2005 and became the production and development operation of the mobile game company.
+Luck Chicken Games was purchased by mobile game publisher AEGF in partnership with Abandon Mobile in 2005 and became the production and development operation of the mobile game company.
 Although Lucky Chicken Games no longer exists as a distinct entity, some of Abandon Mobile's internally developed games credit "Lucky Chicken Games" as the developer, as do games developed by Abandon Mobile for other publishers.